Build a Multi-fact Relationship Data Model

 the complex model, with one base table's tree highlighted and the other tables dimmed

-The Marketing base table tree consists of two shared tables, Dates and Products, and the Subcategory and Category tables downstream from Products.
+The Marketing base table tree consists of two shared tables, Dates and Products, and downstream shared tables Subcategory and Category.

 View relationship details